Wagers-of-Industrial-Warfare/RitchiesProjectileLib/README.md

 Code reused in multiple projects by rbasamoyai.

 Adds the following features:
-- `PreciseProjectile`, sends more movement and position data to clients.
+- `#ritchiesprojectilelib:precise_motion`: an entity type tag that sends more detailed movement and position data to clients.
-- A configurable chunkloading system
+- A configurable chunkloading system oriented towards modded long-range and fast projectiles.
+  - Unloads forceloaded chunks that are no longer in use
+  - Loads a portion of forceloaded chunks at a time to reduce performance impact while still allowing for many long distance travels.

 ---